AdobeDocs/journey-optimizer.en/help/using/email/email-settings.md

         >[!AVAILABILITY]
         >
-        >One-click opt-out will be available in Adobe Journey Optimizer starting June 3, 2024.
+        >auto-generated one-click unsubscribe URL will be available in Adobe Journey Optimizer starting June 3, 2024.
         >

         In this case, if you add a [one-click opt-out link](../privacy/opt-out.md#one-click-opt-out) to a message created using this surface, the unsubscribe URL will be the URL defined for the one-click opt-out link.